Patrick2544/Kaggle-Getting-Started-ML-projects/README.md

-This is my getting started machine learning project that I did on Kaggle Competitions
+This is my getting started machine learning project that I did on Kaggle Compettitions